rzr/webthing-node/docs/README.md

 ```

-It was tested on ARTIK055s but should be also working on ARTIK053 or ARTIK053s, just overide machine ie:
+It was tested on ARTIK055s but should be also working on ARTIK053 or ARTIK053s, just overrode machine ie:

     make demo machine=artik053